CraftAcademyLabs/ca_course/ionic/connecting_the_dots.md

   gem 'rails_12factor'
 end
 ```
-Make sure to run `bundle` and commit all your changes (You have been making commits during this walk through, right?).
+Make sure to run `bundle` and commit all your changes (You have been making commits during this walk-through, right?).

 Now let's create a database and push the app to Heroku.